What's on

 • Spare footwear (bring old trainers or water shoes)

-• Base layer to wear under the wetsuit (swimming togs or thermal base layers)
+• Base layer to wear under the wetsuit (swimming togs or thermal base layers work fine)

 • Transport to Bullock Harbour